-The park entrance to Flandrau State Park is located along Summit Avenue and well signposted.
-It can be found right next-door to the New Ulm Country Club.
-When the main gate is closed, access is available instead from the gate at the eastern end of the park, off Center Street.
-There are no driving restrictions within the park but keep an eye out for low-hanging branches.
+Flandrau State Park is located in southern Minnesota on the outskirts of the city of New Ulm, and 100 miles southwest of Minneapolis.
+The entrance to the park is located along Summit Avenue and is well signposted.
+It can be found right next door to the New Ulm Country Club.
+When the main gate is closed, access is available from the gate at the eastern end of the park, off Center Street.
+There are no driving restrictions within the park, but those with large RVs or trailers should keep an eye out for low-hanging branches.

 There is a non-electric campground with 17 campsites available at Flandrau State Park.
 Campers have access to a primitive toilet and drinking water.
 Within the same area of the campground, there are two camper cabins and a CCC cabin which can be booked all year round.

 The eight miles of nature trails throughout the park are ideal for birding.
-There are more than 60 species of birds documented in Flandrau State Park.
-Most of these are songbirds that migrate here rather than nest in the park.
+Whether you're an avid birder or new to the game, you won't want to forget your binoculars in the motorhome when you wander the park.
+There are more than 60 species of birds documented in Flandrau State Park, most of which are songbirds that migrate here rather than nest in the park.
 Keep an eye out for warblers, vireos, flycatchers, and thrushes.
-You will also see wild turkeys and red-shouldered hawks on the slopes.
+You might also see wild turkeys and red-shouldered hawks on the slopes.
 Interested birders can pick up a birding kit from the park office.

 Minnesota is famous for fishing, and when you're in this neck of the woods, you're almost sure to reel in a keeper.
 Anglers can enjoy fishing for all sorts of exciting game fish in the Big Cottonwood River, from northern pike to smallmouth bass and rough fish.
 If you are interested in trying your luck during your RV vacation, you'll need to bring your rods, reels, and bait as the park doesn't offer rentals of any kind.